MaxPleaner/tmsu-rubY/README.md

 class User < TmsuModel

-  # this configure block is optional, it defaults to the current directory
+  # this configure block is optional
+  # it defaults to a randomly named dir in ./db
   configure root_path: "./db/users"

   # Validations must return an array